 Well, the shorts mystery I can solve, anyway.
 A typical flat pattern for ready to wear shorts widens the back thigh and drops the back crotch, and neither of those things help my particular figure.
 Instead, I prefer to start with a pants sloper or pants pattern that fits me and just modify the length.

 So, the diagram below is from my Forsythe Trousers, which are also on my list to turn into shorts for myself.
 First you want to line your pants pattern up with a horizontal line at crotch point, with the grainline 90 degrees from that horizontal line.
 Then you just measure down from the horizontal crotch line to mark off where your shorts hem should be.

-For short shorts (think Daisy Dukes), the inseam should be 1 1/2 to 2 inches below the crotch line, and the outseam should be at to 1 inch above the crotch line.
+For short shorts (think Daisy Dukes), the inseam should be 1 1/2 to 2 inches below the crotch line, and the outseam should be at about 1 inch above the crotch line (blue line in picture below).
 If you typically have issues with shorts riding up in your inner thighs, you may want to keep this angle even at longer shorts lengths.

 The best way to determine your preferred inseam length is to check a pair of shorts that you like and try that inseam length.
 For the shorts I’m wearing here, I did a 3 1/2 inch inseam.
 For non knit shorts, I typically like an inseam of 5-12 inches on myself.
 That’s the beauty of sewing – you can do whatever you prefer!